Breword/tmux/FAQ.md

 Outside, it should match your terminal: particularly, use "rxvt" for rxvt and derivatives.
 ~~~~
-### What is TERM and what does it do?
+### What is `TERM` and what does it do?

-The environment variable TERM tells applications the name of a terminal
+The environment variable `TERM` tells applications the name of a terminal
-description to read from the terminfo(5) database.
-Each description consists of
+description to read from the *terminfo(5)* database.
+Each description consists
-a number of named capabilities which tell applications what to send to control
+of a number of named capabilities which tell applications what to send to
-the terminal.
-For example, the "cup" capability contains the escape sequence
+control the terminal.
+For example, the `cup` capability contains the escape
-used to move the cursor up.
+sequence used to move the cursor up.

-It is important that TERM points to the correct description for the terminal an
+It is important that `TERM` points to the correct description for the terminal an
 application is running in - if it doesn't, applications may misbehave.

-The infocmp(1) command shows the contents of a terminal description and the
+The *infocmp(1)* command shows the contents of a terminal description and the
-tic(1) command builds and installs a description from a file (the -x flag is
+*tic(1)* command builds and installs a description from a file (the `-x` flag
-normally required with both).
+is normally required with both).

 ### I found a bug in tmux!
 What do I do?

 Check the latest version of tmux from Git to see if the problem is still
 present.

-Please send bug reports by email to nicholas.marriott@gmail.com or
+Please send bug reports by email to *nicholas.marriott@gmail.com* or
-tmux-users@googlegroups.com or by opening a GitHub issue.
+*tmux-users@googlegroups.com* or by opening a GitHub issue.
 Please see the
 CONTRIBUTING file for information on what to include.

 ### Why doesn't tmux do $x?

-Please send feature requests by email to tmux-users@googlegroups.com.
+Please send feature requests by email to *tmux-users@googlegroups.com*.

 ### Why do you use the screen terminal description inside tmux?

-It is already widely available. tmux and tmux-256color entries are provided by
+It is already widely available. `tmux` and `tmux-256color` entries are provided
-modern ncurses and can be used instead by setting the default-terminal option.
+by modern *ncurses(3)* and can be used instead by setting the `default-terminal`
+option.

 ### I don't see any colour in my terminal!
 Help!

-On a few platforms, common terminal descriptions such as xterm do not include
+On a few platforms, common terminal descriptions such as `xterm` do not include
 colour. screen ignores this, tmux does not.
 If the terminal emulator in use
 supports colour, use a value for TERM which correctly lists this, such as
-xterm-color.
+`xterm-color`.

 ### tmux freezes my terminal when I attach to a session.
-I have to kill -9 the shell it was started from to recover!
+I have to `kill -9` the
+    shell it was started from to recover!

 Some consoles don't like attempts to set the window title.
 Tell tmux not to do
-this by turning off the "set-titles" option (you can do this in .tmux.conf):
+this by turning off the `set-titles` option (you can do this in `.tmux.conf`:

 ~~~~
 set -g set-titles off